cpwardell/FiNGS/README.md

 conda config --add channels conda-forge
 ```

-Create a new conda environment for fings
+Create a new conda environment for FiNGS and activate it
 ```
-conda create -n fings python=3.7
+conda create -n fings python=3.7 conda activate fings
 ```

 Now install the package (dependencies are installed automatically)